jnelson16/jnelson16.github.io/_posts/2020-08-12-webscraping.md

     columns=['github', 'twitter', 'linkedin'])
 ```

 This code will give us a very simple dataframe with three columns, each representing the three social media links in the footer of the website.
 In practice, you will likely build larger, more complex dataframes.
-Pandas then can be used to
+Pandas then can be used to do more intensive data manipulation and analysis (look for more posts on pandas in the future).

 #### Other Python tools